 Cornell University Press, 2015.

-Why did American leaders work hard to secure multilateral approval from the United Nations or NATO for military interventions in the Balkans, Haiti, and Libya, while making only limited efforts to gain such approval for the 2003 Iraq War?
-This book shows that the most hawkish and influential civilian leaders in Washington tend to downplay the costs of intervention, and when confronted with hesitant international partners they often want to bypass multilateral bodies to maximize U.S. freedom of action.
-In these circumstances, America's senior generals, as reluctant warriors who worry about Vietnam-style quagmires, can play an important restraining role, steering U.S. policy toward multilateralism.
-I demonstrate that when the military expresses strong concerns about the longer-term stabilization burden, even hawkish civilian leaders can be expected to work hard to secure multilateral support through the UN or NATO—if only to reassure the reluctant warriors about burden sharing with international partners.
-By contrast, when the military stays silent, as it did in the run-up to the 2003 Iraq War, the most hawkish civilian policymakers are empowered; consequently, the United States is more likely to bypass multilateral bodies and may end up shouldering a heavy stabilization burden largely by itself.
+Why did American leaders work hard to secure approval from the United Nations or regional multilateral bodies for armed interventions in the Balkans (1995, 1999), Haiti (1994, 2004), and Libya (2011), while making only limited efforts to gain such approval for the 2003 Iraq War?
+Drawing on declassified documents and more than 100 interviews that I conducted with senior policymakers, I demonstrate that the first instinct of pro-intervention civilian officials in Washington is often to bypass multilateral bodies such as the UN and NATO to maximize U.S. freedom of action.
+But the calculus of these civilian officials is likely to change when senior generals and admirals, as “reluctant warriors,” push back against plans to intervene unilaterally by clearly expressing their concerns about the risks and operational costs.
+In such circumstances, pro-intervention civilian officials can be expected to become more favorable to multilateralism; indeed, they may seek support from the UN and NATO, to reassure the military and their bureaucratic allies about the likelihood of international burden and risk sharing and to ensure that the intervention will go ahead.
+By contrast, when top military officers fail to vigorously express their concerns, as happened in the run-up to the 2003 Iraq War, the most pro-intervention civilian officials are empowered.
+The United States is then more likely to bypass multilateral bodies, and it may end up shouldering a heavy stabilization burden largely by itself.

 H-Diplo/ISSF Roundtable Review, with contributions by Anrew Bennett, Risa Brooks, and Joel Westra.

 Review by Peter Feaver (Journal of Strategic Studies)

 Review by Jason Davidson (European Review of International Studies)